pschafran/purc/README.md

         Barcode_detection = 1

-     in configuration file to restrict barcode identification at the ends of sequences.
+     in configuration file to restrict barcode identification to the ends of sequences.

 * What are the output files produced (e.g., BC16_SlC1_0.997dCh1Ss1C2_0.995dCh2Ss2C3_0.99dCh3Ss3.fa, the .uc ones, etc)?